Committed to ensuring secure and productive international engagement

 • Through our membership of the Innovative Research Universities (IRU) network and Universities Australia, Griffith University has engaged with the Australian Government’s University Foreign Interference Taskforce (UFIT).
 UFIT includes representatives from universities, national security organisations and Commonwealth Departments.

-• This Taskforce has developed the UFIT Guidelines to counter foreign interference in the Australian university sector which Griffith University has adopted in strengthening our security framework.
+• This Taskforce developed the UFIT Guidelines to counter foreign interference in the Australian university sector which Griffith University has adopted in strengthening our security framework.

 • The deployment of targeted registers and assessment tools provides Griffith University with insight to guide proactive management of potential risks.

-• Defence Industry Security Program membership (pending) ensures that Griffith University is provided with the best Defence security advice to manage security risks across its research programs.
+• Defence Industry Security Program membership ensures that Griffith University is provided with the best Defence security advice to manage security risks across its research programs.

 2. Due Diligence